asakeron/alonzo/README.md

 # Alonzo

-Alonzo is a toy λ-calculus interpreter written in Haskell, primarily for learning purposes.
+Alonzo is a toy λ-calculus interpreter written in Haskell.

+# REPL

+To play with the REPL, clone the repository and run it with `cabal run alonzo-repl`.